cropper

 Lighting and Appliances

-Small upgrades across your home can lead to meaningful savings over time.
+Small upgrades across your home can lead to meaningful savings over time, especially when homeowners also look at kitchen energy-saving choices tied to refrigerators, dishwashers, cooking methods, and extra appliances.

 • LED lighting uses far less energy and lasts longer than traditional bulbs